tarnishablec/gallop/README.md

 - gallop is `Non-intrusive` so technically you can use it in any framework like vue or react

-- gallop is inspired by many framworks like `lit-html,vue,react,cyclejs`
+- gallop is inspired by many frameworks like `lit-html, vue, react, cyclejs`

 - use `template literals` to auto detect dynamic & static code